AbeKdm/ZumRailsTest/README.md

 #### ZumRailsPosts.Common
 Common layer (\Helpers) for common utils and models such as MemoryCache helper and Post models

-Note - decided to remove Post model from Common, add one under Api Dto, other under Core.
+Note - decided to remove Post model from Common, add one under ZumRailsPosts.API as a DTO and one under ZumRailsPosts.Core as the Model

 #### ZumRailsPosts.Core